Latrun: British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Latrun had a population of 59, all Muslims.
 In addition, Dair Latrun ("The monastery of Latrun") had a population of 37 Christian males.
 In the 1931 census they were counted together, and Latrun had a population 120; 76 Muslims and 44 Christians, in a total of 16 "houses".

-A new monastery was built at Latrun between 1926 and 121 November 1953, when the church was consecrated.
-The crypt was completed in 1933.
+During WWI the monastery sustained significant damage.
+Latrun and its environs saw heavy fighting during the Sinai and Palestine campaign, an offensive launched in the fall of 1917 by the Entente powers against the Ottoman Empire and its allies.
+The monastery's interior furnishings, as well as all of its windows and doors, were either looted or destroyed as a result of the conflict.
+After the war, a new monastery was built at Latrun in 1926, and the crypt was completed in 1933.
+However the church was again damaged during the Arab-Israeli war of 1948, and required further restoration.
+This work was completed, and the church officially consecrated, on 21 November 1953.
 The monastery was designed by the community's first abbot, Dom Paul Couvreur, and is an example of Cistercian architecture.
-Much of the stained-glass windows were produced by a monk of the community.
+Many of the stained-glass windows were produced by a monk of the community.

 A Juniorate, a school for young boys, ran from 1931 until 1963 and provided many vocations for the community, especially of Lebanese monks.

 Following the 1936–39 Arab revolt, the British authorities built a number of police forts (named Tegart forts after their designer) at various locations; Latrun was chosen due to its strategic significance, particularly its dominant position above the Tel-Aviv-Jerusalem road.
 Many members of the Yishuv who had resisted the British administration were imprisoned in a detention camp at Latrun.
 Moshe Sharett, later Israel's second Prime Minister, and several other members of the Jewish Agency's Executive Committee, were held at Latrun for several months in 1946.